Vijay2351989/ai-career-conversations/README.md

 5. From the 1_foundations folder, enter: `uv run gradio deploy`
 6. Follow its instructions: name it "career_conversation", specify app.py, choose cpu-basic as the hardware, say Yes to needing to supply secrets, provide your openai api key, your pushover user and token, and say "no" to github actions.

-Thank you Robert, James, Martins, Andras and Priya for these tips.
-Please read the next 2 sections - how to change your Secrets, and how to redeploy your Space (you may need to delete the README.md that gets created in this 1_foundations directory).

 #### More about these secrets: